 132 foot end fed wire antenna

 The GRC-109, TRC-77, RS-1 and RS-6 sets that I use in the field will deliver full power to low-to-medium impedance antennas (typically up to around 1200 ohms) unaided.
 When trying to drive a high Z antenna like the EFHW, their output power indicator lamps (series antenna current) won’t glow, therefore precluding any PA tuning adjustments – which wont have any effect in any event.
 Not good.
 These transformers are an engineered attempt to get around one of the EFHW’s systemic problems.

 On 80 and 40 meters, and as-rigged in the field, these transformers can deliver antenna power depending upon the height/near-field environment.
 Who knows which directions or takeoff angles the resulting RF goes when you have a specific target (see models) but some of it comes down somewhere.
 It does make contacts to random places if it’s all that I have, or all I am interested in at the time.

 An EFHW antenna also presents a high impedance on n-Even harmonics.
-Since you already have a 50/HiZ transformer feeding it, the system will also “look like” a low-enough impedance load to the transmitter on those higher frequencies.
-Hence the system is “multiband” for that reason – it will take power, possibly with additional ATU assistance if the transmitter needs it to load properly.
+Since you already have a 50/HiZ transformer feeding it, the system will also “look like” a low-enough impedance load to the transmitter on those higher harmonic frequencies.
+Hence the system is “multiband” for that reason – it will take power, possibly with additional ATU assistance if the transmitter needs it to deliver rated power.

-Here’s another experimental 49:1 Z version, this one with a larger FT140-43 torroid.
-This one will handle more power than the Film Can version.
+Here’s another experimental 49:1 Z version, this one with a larger FT140-43 toroid.
+This portable one will handle more power than the Film Can version.

 FT40-43 50 Ω/High Z Transformer